gmail unsubscribeemail managementproductivity

 • Urgent language like "CLICK NOW or account will be deleted"

 If something looks suspicious: Don't click.
-Instead, mark as spam and block the sender.
+Mark it as spam and block the sender.

-In 2025, Gmail rolled out a dedicated "Manage Subscriptions" section to help users see all their subscriptions in one place.
+In 2025, Gmail rolled out a dedicated "Manage Subscriptions" section so you can see all your subscriptions in one place.

 Step 1: Open Gmail